 In the x-ray room, a space no bigger than a shower stall, holds a ’90s-era x-ray machine and supplies for developing film.
 The dim overhead lights are partially covered by dark, peeling paper.
 The wall tile is lined with dark mold.
 Processing solution sits in abandoned jugs.

-“It’s just gross,” Elliott said.
+“It’s just gross,” Elliott, who’s had experience working in a Chicago mold testing company before said.
 “I wouldn’t want my grandmother coming through here.”

 In the histology lab, where sample body tissues are tested, mold grows wildly under the sinks.
 Thin slices of brains and livers are stacked in thick, clear Petri dishes below a dripping water leak, a bucket propped in the ceiling above.
 The facility is 18,000 square feet; to meet accreditation standards, they’d need 45,000.
 In 2009, the Oklahoma ME Office was stripped of its accreditation by the National Association of Medical Examiners.
 To regain endorsement, they also need to bump their staff level to 85 employees from 61.
 The Central Division office employs four full-time doctors; they need 12.
 They also need to acquire new equipment.